ercanersoy/FDTUI/README.md

 * Thanks to Jim Hall for Kitten library.
 * Thanks to Mark Olesen for some code changes and FDOSTUI library.
 * Thanks to Parodper for Spanish translations.
-* Thanks to Sebastian Rasmussen to Swedish translations.
+* Thanks to Sebastian Rasmussen for Swedish translations.
 * Thanks to Tom Ehlert for Kitten library.
 * Thanks to Wilhelm Spiegl for German translations.